 The Shannon Advocacy Medal was established to recognize individuals who have made significant contributions to the fire loss problem through advocacy.

-Download an application (PDF), and submit by February 23 to firstname.lastname@example.org.
+The call for 2018 nominations has passed.
 The award recipient will be honored at NFPA’s Conference & Expo in Las Vegas in June.

 Ann Jones received the 2017 James M. Shannon Advocacy Medal for her lifelong devotion to fire safety and having an influential role in the passage of a nationwide requirement for residential sprinklers.
 See the news release.

 In 2007, Jones headed a legislative proposal that would give Wales authority to ensure that all new homes are fitted with automatic fire sprinklers.
 She worked diligently to get cross-party support for sprinklers, sought out skeptical legislators, educated them on safety benefits, and won over the fire and rescue service with her enthusiasm and belief.
 The sprinkler law passed in 2011, making Wales the first country to pass a nationwide requirement and providing a model for all jurisdictions to follow.

 Jones is from Rhyl, a town on the northern coast of Wales.
 She worked for more than three decades in the Rhyl Fire Service emergency call center, skillfully handling emergencies with compassion and composure.
 Over the years, Jones also held a number of key leadership positions with the Fire Brigades Union, was a town councilor, county councilor, and town mayor.
 In addition, she has been a member of the National Assembly for Wales since 1999, and currently serves as the presiding officer.
 Her devotion to safety, education, disability issues, and women in public life is highly regarded throughout Wales and beyond.
 The new Shannon Advocacy Medal winner has consistently represented the best interests of her constituents in each of these roles.